 2.2 Causal Discovery

 There are numerous causal discovery algorithms available; however, in this study, we focus on algorithms suited to the potential cyclic relationships within our system.
 Specifically, we use FCI (Fast Causal Inference) and CCI (Cyclic Causal Inference), both capable of accounting for such cycles under certain conditions (Mooij & Claassen, 2020; Strobl, 2019).
-Additionally, we include the PC algorithm as a reference, given its simplicity and prominence as one of the most widely known causal discovery methods (Spirtes et al., 2001).
+Additionally, we include the PC algorithm as a reference, given its simplicity and prominence as one of the most widely known causal discovery algorithms (Spirtes et al., 2001).
 For a more detailed explanation of these algorithms, please refer to Park et al. (2024).

 Table 1: Assumptions of causal discovery algorithms.